jaron/deep-listening/README.md

 * this notebook implements an alternative CNN, similar to one described by [Salamon and Bello](https://arxiv.org/pdf/1608.04363.pdf)

+#### 5-ffbird-cnn.ipynb

+* this notebook uses the Salamon and Bello CNN to process the FreeField1010 data set of field recordings, with the goal of  recognising the presence of birdsong.
+* the data set is not part of this repository, so if you want to run this code you'll need to download the data yourself (see instructions in the notebook)

 ---

 Do get in touch if you've any questions, (me @ jaroncollis . com)